nightkr/flickboard/PRIVACY.md

 We (FlickBoard) do not track you, however possible.

-The keyboard does not save anything you type, even locally.
+By default, the keyboard does not save anything you type, even locally.
+In a few cases, users may opt into local tracking to help deliver certain features.
+These are clearly signposted, and will never be shared or uploaded anywhere.

 When you install FlickBoard through a marketplace (such as Google Play), the marketplace will usually connect that to your marketplace user account, as well as generic identifiers such as your